-All the informations and specifications in this Manual are based on the technical data applicable at the time of its publication.
+All the informations and specifications in this Manual are based on the technical data applicable and available at the time of publication.
 Changes and updates may be made by Nanni without notice.

-Illustrations are intended as a general guide, and may vary from the equipment fitted in the engine in some details.
+Illustrations are not binding and intended as a general guide.
+They may vary from the equipment fitted in the engine in some details.
 Some sections of the Manual do not apply to all engines.
 If this is the case, a text indicates which engines it applies to.